 The Center for Better Health, established in October 2020 with funding from the Michigan Coronavirus Task Force on Racial Disparities, is located at 100 W. Main Street in Benton Harbor.
-Open Tuesday through Friday from 10 a.m. to 4 p.m., the Center offers a variety of services that includes health screenings and education, personal protective equipment (PPE), mental health and social navigation services at a location easily accessible to residents of and other forms of support to residents of Benton Harbor and Benton Heights.
+Open Tuesday through Friday from 10 a.m. to 4 p.m., the Center offers a variety of services that includes health screenings and education, personal protective equipment (PPE), mental health, social navigation services, and other forms of support at a location easily accessible to residents of Benton Harbor and Benton Heights.

 Coping with COVID

 The population health department strives to help meet the health and wellness needs of our community including coping with COVID.
 As we emerge from this pandemic, the Population Health team is committed to helping the communities served by Lakeland that have been hit hardest by COVID-19 not only to rebound, but to come back stronger.
 Our team will work hard to improve the social conditions of these communities by focusing on their access to quality food, housing, education, jobs, transportation, and health care.